computationalgeography/lue/source/framework/algorithm/doc/policy/index.md

     - Mark an output element value as no-data
 :::

 How the various policies perform their responsibility is up to the implementation.
-This way, same algorithm can support multiple conventions, like for representing no-data values.
+This way, the same algorithm can support multiple conventions, like for representing no-data values.

+In general, the various policies are aggregated into a single {cpp:class}`lue::policy::Policies` instance, which is passed as an argument to an algorithm.

 :::{margin}
 Please suggest a better name for the "default" and "value" policies...